 These ships were called “Dazzle Ships”.

 Using our Dazzle It app, you can create unique dazzles by remixing photos with Dazzle Art by Sir Peter Blake.
-You can then wrap your creation around a 3D model ship and view it within an AR real world scene.
+You can then wrap your creation around 3D model battleships and bring it to life within an AR real world scene.

 Challenge